AccAEN/AccessibleAdverseEventNotification/README.md

 ![Figure 9](graphs/Case%20fatality%20rate%20with%20COVID-19.png)
 Figure 9.

-***WARNING - It looks like there are some vaccines that don't have the work 'vaccine' in DAEN.
+### WARNING - It looks like there are some vaccines that don't have the word 'vaccine' in DAEN.
 This will result in an error in the calculation below.
-I don't yet know how big this error is and haven't yet worked out how to search for all vaccines. ***
+I don't yet know how big this error is and haven't yet worked out how to search for all vaccines.

 Figure 10 shows the results from DAEN searches using the term 'vaccine' to look at all adverse event and death records for each year from 2000 to 2021.
 In 2021 there were 737 deaths suspected to be from the COVID-19 vaccine recorded in DAEN and two from all other vaccines combined.
 There were 98,876 adverse event cases recorded in DAEN from the COVID-19 vaccines and 1,217 from all other vaccines.
 Please note, this is not normalised for the number of vaccines administered (which would probably be a more useful comparison).